Skip to main content

 A regulatory mechanism that requires WiFi equipment operating in certain 5GHz channels to detect and avoid interfering with radar systems.

-Essential for utilizing the full 5GHz spectrum, but requires careful management near airports or weather stations to prevent client disconnects.
+Essential for utilising the full 5GHz spectrum, but requires careful management near airports or weather stations to prevent client disconnects.

 Radio Resource Management (RRM)